An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: A Polyadic Threshold Model with Both Node Thresholds and Group Thresholds

 The first term ($-\gamma(k,m)s_{k,m}$) on the right-hand side of \cref{eq:skm} accounts for a degree-$k$ node in $m$ active groups activating when its threshold is met or exceeded.
 The prefactor function $\gamma(k,m)$ in this term is

 The second term ($+(k - m + 1)\alpha s_{k,m - 1}$) on the right-hand side of \cref{eq:skm} accounts for the group activation of an inactive degree-$k$ node in $m - 1$ active groups to yield an inactive degree-$k$ node in $m$ active groups.
-This transition causes an increase in $s_{k,m}$.
-The {variable $\alpha(t)$} is the activation rate of an inactive group of an inactive node{.
-We approximate $\alpha(t)$ by its mean-field expected value and thus write}
+This transition causes an increase in $s_{k,m}$. {The variable

-The last term ($-(k - m)\alpha s_{k,m}$) on the right-hand side of \cref{eq:skm} accounts for the group activation of an inactive degree-$k$ node in $m$ active groups to yield an inactive degree-$k$ node in $m + 1$ active groups.
+is the {mean-field} activation rate of an inactive group of an inactive node at time $t$.} The last term ($-(k - m)\alpha s_{k,m}$) on the right-hand side of \cref{eq:skm} accounts for the group activation of an inactive degree-$k$ node in $m$ active groups to yield an inactive degree-$k$ node in $m + 1$ active groups.
 This transition causes a decrease in $s_{k,m}$.

-In \cref{fig:node_edge_state_transitions}, we illustrate each of the possible transitions to and from the inactive node state $s_{k,m}$ and to and from the inactive hyperedge state $f_{n,i}$.
-In \cref{fig:full_soln}, we show the solution $\rho(t)$ of the full AME system \cref{eq:fni}--\cref{eq:alpha} on hypergraphs in which both the nodes and the hyperedges follow independent Poisson distributions for a few values of the uniform node threshold distribution $\sigma_k$ and group threshold distribution ${\tau_n}$.
-Let $\mathrm{Pois}(\lambda)$ denote the Poisson distribution with parameter $\lambda$.
-In this distribution, the probability that a random variable $X$ has the value $x$ is
+In \cref{fig:node_edge_state_transitions}, we illustrate each of the possible transitions to and from the inactive node state $s_{k,m}$ and to and from the inactive {group} state $f_{n,i}$.
+In \cref{fig:full_soln}, we show the solution $\rho(t)$ of the full AME system \cref{eq:fni}--\cref{eq:alpha} on hypergraphs in which both {the node degrees and the group sizes} follow independent Poisson distributions for {three fixed node thresholds} $\sigma_k$ and {three fixed group thresholds} ${\tau_n}$. {In a Poisson distribution $\mathrm{Pois}(\lambda)$ with parameter $\lambda$, the probability that a random variable $X$ has the value $x$ is

-In \cref{fig:full_soln}(a), we fix the node thresholds and vary the group thresholds.
-In \cref{fig:full_soln}(b), we fix the group thresholds and vary the node thresholds.
+In our investigation, we always assume that each node has the same threshold and that each group has the same threshold, although our model allows one to consider heterogeneous thresholds.} {In \cref{fig:full_soln}(a), we fix the node threshold at $\sigma_k = 0.2$ and vary the group {threshold.
+In} \cref{fig:full_soln}(b), we fix the group threshold at $\sigma_n = 0.2$ and vary the node threshold.}